-- A. Classroom observation time will vary among Student Teachers. - Your presence will be required more often earlier in the semester when the Student Teacher is acclimating him/herself to the classroom. - Stronger Student Teachers will require less of your presence in the classroom than weaker ones. - Even with strong Student Teachers, you should observe and provide feedback throughout the semester. - Student Teachers who are having a difficult time may require frequent observations.

-- ❖ You should give immediate feedback after an observation.
+- A. Classroom observation time will vary among Student Teachers. - Your presence will be required more often earlier in the semester when the Student Teacher is acclimating him/herself to the classroom. - Stronger Student Teachers will require less of your presence in the classroom than weaker ones. - Even with strong Student Teachers, you should observe and provide feedback throughout the semester. - Student Teachers who are having a difficult time may require frequent observations. - You should give immediate feedback after an observation.
 Feedback should be specific about the Student Teacher's teaching acts, interactions with students, presentation of material, etc. General comments are fine, but specificity is of the greatest value to a novice.
-Observing lessons and giving feedback is probably the most important mentoring service you provide a Student Teacher. - \ Remember that Student Teachers need your feedback when they are doing a good job as well as when they are struggling. - B. Make sure to regularly schedule weekly conferences with the Student Teacher. - C. Conferences are held before or after school, over lunch and during common prep periods.
+Observing lessons and giving feedback is probably the most important mentoring service you provide a Student Teacher.

+- Remember that Student Teachers need your feedback when they are doing a good job as well as when they are struggling. - B. Make sure to regularly schedule weekly conferences with the Student Teacher. - C. Conferences are held before or after school, over lunch and during common prep periods.
 These conferences are an opportunity to: - give more measured feedback from recent observations.
 You might, for example, point out patterns you see emerging in the Student Teacher. - discuss long-term planning as well as lessons coming up in the next few days. - address deep-seated issues that require attention and remediation. - explore issues of professionalism that would be useful to the Student Teacher. - step back from the immediate demand of the classroom and explore educational issues in a more personal vein. - D. Once the Student Teacher has assumed full teaching responsibility, refrain from interfering or making suggestions in front of the class unless factors of safety require you to do so.
 Save your comments for the next scheduled conference. - E. When your students ask you questions, direct them to the Student Teacher whenever possible.
 Once the class is turned over to the Student Teacher, s/he should be responsible for every aspect of the classroom and teaching. - F. Turn over responsibility to the Student Teacher for keeping an accurate account of attendance and complete record of student performance. - G. There should be ongoing dialogue between you and your Student Teacher that reflects upon his/her classroom performance, reinforcing his/her successes and discussing areas where improvement is needed. - H. Review the Student Teacher's plans on a regular basis.
-Give assistance as needed in planning, developing materials, and determining assessments.
+Give assistance as needed in planning, developing materials and determining assessments. - I. Follow district / school policy in terms of your responsibility for being present in the classroom while the Student Teacher has responsibility for instruction. - You MUST be on campus and available while your Student Teacher is in class.

-- I. Follow district / school policy in terms of your responsibility for being present in the classroom while the Student Teacher has responsibility for instruction. - You MUST be on campus and available while your Student Teacher is in class. - You are legally responsible for all that occurs in that classroom. - Always inform your Student Teacher of your whereabouts. - J. Please allow your Student Teacher to attend required program meetings and job interviews and then CSULB job fair.
-They should notify you in advance and provide lesson plans for their absences. - K. Stay in close contact with the University Mentor regarding the Student Teacher's progress.
+- You are legally responsible for all that occurs in that classroom. - Always inform your Student Teacher of your whereabouts. - J. Please allow your Student Teacher to attend required program meeting and job interviews.
+S/he should notify you in advance and provide lesson plans for his/her absences.
+All Student Teachers are required to participate in Student Teacher Professional Day on the CSULB campus.
+The date of this event will be publicized early in the semester to allow ample time for your Student Teacher to provide you with lesson plans for the day so that you can take over for him or her. - K. Stay in close contact with the University Supervisor regarding the Student Teacher's progress.